hashicorp/consul/website/source/docs/agent/checks.html.md

 }
 ```

-Each type of definition must include a `name` and may optionally
+Each type of definition must include a `name` and may optionally provide an
-provide an `id` and `notes` field.
-The `id` is set to the `name` if not
+`id` and `notes` field.
+The `id` must be unique per _agent_ otherwise only the
-provided.
-It is required that all checks have a unique ID per node: if names
+last defined check with that `id` will be registered.
+If the `id` is not set
+and the check is embedded within a service definition a unique check id is
+generated.
+Otherwise, `id` will be set to `name`.
+If names might conflict,
-might conflict, unique IDs should be provided.
+unique IDs should be provided.

+-> **Note:** Consul 0.9.3 and before require the optional check ID for a check
+   that is embedded in a service definition to be configured via the `CheckID`
+   field.
+Consul 1.0 accepts both `id` and `CheckID` but the latter is
+   deprecated and will be removed in Consul 1.1.

 The `notes` field is opaque to Consul but can be used to provide a human-readable
 description of the current state of the check.
 With a script check, the field is